coderehan/Android-Security-Interview-Preparation/README.md

 ❓ What is Biometric Authentication?

-Biometric authentication allows users to authenticate using something such as:
+Biometric authentication allows users to authenticate using device-supported biometrics such as:

 - Fingerprint
 - Face
 - Other supported biometric methods

-Android provides APIs for securely integrating biometric authentication.

 💡 Real-life example